alumae/kaldi-nnet-dur-model/README.md

 INTRODUCTION
 ============

-Implementation of a neural network phone duration model, as described in the paper:
+Kaldi implementation of a neural network phone duration model, as described in the paper:

 Tanel Alumäe.
 Neural network phone duration model for speech recognition.
 Interspeech 2014, Singapore.
 https://phon.ioc.ee/dokuwiki/lib/exe/fetch.php?media=people:tanel:icassp2014-durmodel.pdf

+The neural model has been tested on English, Estonian and Finnish.

+We provide a [recipe for the TEDLIUM dataset](run_tedlium.sh).
+The baseline system uses online multisplice speed-perturbed DNN models and rescores the lattices with
+large language model from Cantab Research.
+Duration model decreases WER from 12.7% to 12.1% for the development set and from 11.7% to 11.0% for the test set.

 DEPENDENCIES
 ============